I hope you enjoy my first TWD fic! Reviews are always welcome.

 He pulls away so quickly it's a surprise he doesn't jump back onto his crossbow and get an arrow in the ass for his troubles.

 Carol rights herself, returning to her original position.
-There's something off, though; it's as if she doesn't want to meet his eye.
-After being the usual victim, it takes him longer than it should to realise she's embarrassed.
+There's something off, though; it's as if she doesn't want to meet his eye, and after being the usual victim, it takes him longer than it should to realise she's embarrassed.

 "Thank you," she says quietly.
 "You're pretty good at that."